Home EuropeThe 5 Largest Mediterranean Sea Islands

 Cyprus is known for its beautiful beaches, ancient ruins, and mountain villages.
 The Troodos Mountains in the interior are home to picturesque monasteries and hiking trails.
 Tourism is a major industry, alongside finance and shipping.

-Cyprus is also famous for its halloumi cheese, which has gained international popularity.
-Despite political tensions, the island remains a key cultural and economic hub in the eastern Mediterranean.
+One of the largest Mediterranean Sea islands, it is also famous for its halloumi cheese, which has gained international popularity.
+Despite political tensions, Cyprus remains a key cultural and economic hub in the eastern Mediterranean.

 2. Sardinia